HeapSpace/heapcon/content/speakers/jeremias-rosler/automation/index.md

 ---
-type: "talk"
+type: talk
-title: "Test Automation Without Assertions"
+title: Test Automation Without Assertions
+description: >-
-description: "Automation without assertions - meaning, availability of the tools and the advantages and disadvantages."
+  Automation without assertions - meaning, availability of the tools and the advantages and disadvantages.
-og_img: "jeremias-roessler.png"
+og_img: jeremias-roessler.png
-day: "26"
+day: '26'
 track: 1
 start: 1330
 outputs:
   - html
   - calendar
+id: jeremias-rosler-automation
 ---

 GUI test automation is broken — because regression testing is not testing, but version control of the behaviour of the software.